J-Snowden/survey_tracker/README.md

 2. Enter your assessment platform credentials in the Authentication section

 3. Enter the URLs of the assessment results pages (one URL per line)
+4. (Optional) Enter your assessment platform credentials in the Authentication section
+   - If you leave both username and password fields empty, you can manually log in when the browser opens
+   - The application will wait 30 seconds for you to manually log in before proceeding

 4. Click "Start Processing" to begin:
-   - The application will log into the assessment platform
+   - If credentials are provided, the application will automatically log into the assessment platform
+   - If no credentials are provided, you can manually log in when the browser opens (you have 30 seconds)
    - Navigate to each provided URL
    - Download the CSV data files
    - Process the files to extract teacher response data